 The first step to a formal addiction rehab program is often drug and alcohol detoxification, also known as simply “detox.”
 This form of treatment isn’t necessary for every type of substance a person can be addicted to, but it’s an indispensable step for anyone with a strong addiction to alcohol, hard drugs, and certain prescription drugs.

-Detox treatment generally takes anywhere from 5-10 days, depending on the caregiver.
+The detoxing process generally takes anywhere from 5-10 days, depending on the caregiver or treatment center.
 There are actually multiple levels of detox services, as well.
 Some are closely monitored, while others aren’t.
 Some offer medicine to help the individual come down for their substance of choice, while others focus on alternative ways of helping the patient heal.

-For effective treatment, detox is required for addiction to any of the following substances:
+For effective treatment, detox is required to overcome addiction to any of the following commonly abused substances:

 - Cocaine and crack

 - Opioid painkillers (such as OxyContin, Percocet, Vicodin, fentanyl and even methadone)

 - Benzodiazepines (such as Valium, Klonopin, Xanax, and Ativan)